 Everything you need to know about your master’s thesis

-Students may register for the master’s thesis earliest after having fulfilled the formal requirements for admission and latest within two semesters after the end of the regular period of studies (Regelstudienzeit).
-Students enrolled under the examination regulations of WS2010/11 must register within six weeks past the successful completion of all modules,i.e. past the announcement of the last examination result.
+Students may register for the master’s thesis earliest after having fulfilled the formal requirements for admission.
+After the successful completion of all modules, students should register within six weeks past the announcement of the last examination result.

-The topic of the master’s thesis must be discussed with and agreed by the assigned supervisor.
-It will be set out in writing on the registration form [PDF] and must be confirmed by the supervisor with his/her signature.
+The topic of the master’s thesis must be discussed with and agreed by the supervisor.
+It will be set out in writing on the registration form [PDF] and must be confirmed by the supervisor's signature.
+The writing period starts on the day, on which the supervisor signs the registration form.

 Format of the Master's Thesis

-The Master’s Thesis may be formatted as follows (unless indicated differently by the supervising tutor):
+The Master’s Thesis may be formatted as follows (unless indicated differently by the supervisor):

 - Paper format A4